digmore/pypushed/README.rst

     # Push message to a user by Pushed ID
     shipment = p.push_pushed_id('test Pushed ID push', PUSHED_ID)

-Pushing to a user requires an OAuth access token.
+Pushing to a user requires an OAuth2 access token.
 You must swap a temporary code for this access token using the Pushed API.
 These temporary codes arrive by webhook, when a subscriber follows your authorization link and agrees to the access.

-To generate an authorization link to share with your users ... code-block:: python
+To generate an authorization link to share with your users

     p = pushed.Pushed(APP_KEY, APP_SECRET)
     uri = p.authorization_link('https://example.org/my-webhook-handler')

-Using a code to get an access token, then sending a message to the user ... code-block:: python
+Using a code to get an access token, then sending a message to the user

     p = pushed.Pushed(APP_KEY, APP_SECRET)
     access_token = p.access_token(temporary_code)
     shipment = p.push_user('test user push', access_token)